Pacific Bondi Beach: History

-The Swiss Grand Hotel opened in the 1980s on Campbell Parade, opposite the beach.
-It was built on the site of an old service station that had been derelict for many years.
+Originally the Swiss Grand Hotel, the building opened in the 1980s on Campbell Parade, opposite of the beach.
+The building was built upon the site of an old service station that had been abandoned.
 The Swiss Grand Hotel featured 13 stores and was the first site of where Bondi Pizza was founded in 2009.

-In 2007, Swiss Grand Hotel was purchased by developer for an undisclosed sum and planned a development for the site.
-Construction commenced in 2013 on the Pacific Bondi Beach development in which the 13 stores closed including Bondi Pizza.

-This development included the demolition of the Grand Swiss Hotel in which the concrete structure remained.
+In 2007 for an undisclosed sum, the building and management was bought, planning for future development on the site—once construction began in 2013, 13 stores closed at the shopping centre.
+The Swiss Grand Hotel was demolished for the as of present Pacific Bondi Beach.
+This construction was completed in 2015, with a new QT Hotel that introduced 69 rooms and 112 residential apartments.

-Pacific Bondi Beach was completed in 2015 in which the QT Hotel featuring 69 hotel rooms and the 112 residential apartments opened.
-Saturdays Surf NYC opened their first Australian flagship store on 21 November 2015.
-Woolworths Metro, BWS and the other retailers opened in early 2016.
+Saturdays Surf NYC opened their first Australian flagship store in the building on 21 November 2015.
+Woolsworths Metro, BWS and the other retailers housed inside of Pacific Bondi Beach opened in early 2016.

-Pacific Bondi Beach won the Urban Taskforce award for Development of the Year 2016 on 27 July 2016.
+On 27 July 2016, Pacific Bondi Beach won the Urban Taskforce Award for Development of the Year for 2016.